Acclaimed Professor of Nutrition and Public Health,

 Author of Food Politics and What to Eat

-Her first faculty position was in the Department of Biology at Brandeis University.
+Dr. Nestle’s first faculty position was in the Department of Biology at Brandeis University.
 From 1976-86 she was Associate Dean of the University of California San Francisco (UCSF) School of Medicine, where she taught nutrition to medical students, residents, and practicing physicians, and directed a nutrition education center sponsored by the American Cancer Society.

 From 1986-88, she was senior nutrition policy advisor in the Department of Health and Human Services and managing editor of the 1988 Surgeon General’s Report on Nutrition and Health.
 She has been a member of the FDA Food Advisory Committee and Science Board, the USDA/DHHS Dietary Guidelines Advisory Committee, and American Cancer Society committees that issue dietary guidelines for cancer prevention.
 Her research focuses on how science and society influence dietary advice and practice.

 From 2008 to 2013, she wrote the monthly “Food Matters” column for the San Francisco Chronicle.
 She blogs daily (almost) at www.foodpolitics.com.
 She can be followed on her Twitter account @marionnestle, which TIME magazine named as one of the top 140 most influential, and one of the top 10 in health and science, and which has more than 100,000 followers.

 "[What to Eat] is the perfect guidebook to help navigate through the confusion of which foods are good for us."—USA Today

 "When it comes to the increasingly treacherous landscape of the American supermarket, with its marketing hype and competing health claims, Marion Nestle is an absolutely indispensable guide: knowledgeable, eminently sane-- and wonderful company too."—Michael Pollan, author of Food Rules